 It's a scenario every beginner or intermediate string player finds themselves in at some point: either a string broke, the metal winding is unraveling, or they've simply decided better strings will make them finally sound like Anne-Sophie Mutter.
 I can tune my strings by now; I'm sure changing my strings is simple enough!
 With headstrong independence they place an order for the set they heard are really great and wait patiently for their new strings to arrive.
 In a few days, they tear open the package, sit down with their instrument and get started...

 Most professional players would cringe if they could look back on themselves the first time they changed their strings on their own.
 It really is a skill, like playing the instrument, that you become better at and more comfortable with over time and with proper instruction.
 There are very common beginner mistakes, some I myself was guilty of, that can have consequences ranging from minor frustration to the soul-crushing dismay of a brand new $50 string snapping in your face.
-Here are a few common errors that you should avoid if this is your first time changing strings on your own (Hint: if it is your first time - ask for guidance from a teacher, instrument technician/luthier, or experienced player).
+Here are a few common errors that you should avoid if this is your first time changing strings on your own.
+Hint: If it is your first time - ask for guidance pertaining to how to restring a violin, violin strings order, or other string replacement aspects of other stringed instruments from a teacher, instrument technician/luthier, or experienced player.

 Here is a video that illustrates proper string-changing technique:

-No matter what anyone says, never tune your string above the pitch it is meant to be tuned to.
+Overtightening the string can be as detrimental to your practice as would be placing the strings in the incorrect violin strings order.
+No matter what type of stringed instrument you’re restringing or no matter what anyone says, never tune your string above the pitch it is meant to be tuned to.
 Your strings will "stretch" just fine by tuning them to pitch and playing on them for a day or two.
 All you're doing by over-tightening them is jeopardizing the instrument and your brand new strings (at the very least reducing their elasticity, which you want for good tone and tuning stability).
 Ideally, you should just tune the new strings up to pitch and continuously tune all of the other strings to pitch to keep the instrument's tensions in balance as you change strings one at a time.

 Old strings make great backups that are already "stretched-out" for when you have to replace a broken string immediately before or mid-performance.
 Put them back in the string envelopes and mark the date removed so you know how long they were on the instrument.

+We now know the importance of knowing what strings to buy or the proper violin strings order or the ideal order of strings in whichever instrument you’re restringing.
+But did you know that restringing an instrument provides the perfect opportunity to fine-tune or simply clean it?
 Maybe you've been considering changing the fine-tuner setup, or getting a new tailpiece.
+Perhaps it's time to have your fingerboard planed as grooves are starting to form under the strings.
 Perhaps it's time to have your fingerboard planed as grooves are starting to form under the strings.
 Maybe you just need to finally clean the oil and dust from under the strings.
 In any case, it might just be worth bringing your strings to an instrument tech or luthier to have them do some additional work on the instrument, and let them put the new strings on when they are done.
 If you are changing the strings yourself, now is the time to apply peg compound, clean under the strings, lubricate the nut with graphite, or add/remove fine tuners.
 Maybe treat yourself to a Luxitune fine tuner with gemstones in it?

 Here's a favorite video of proper string installation by a SHAR Apprentice: